AndrewStetsenko/tech-jobs-with-relocation/README.md

 # 🔖 The Global Move (Substack)
 I started [The Global Move](https://relocateme.substack.com/) in early 2025 as a newsletter and supportive community for people looking for international (tech) jobs.

-Today, it’s over 8,000 members strong, and each Thursday I share a handpicked list of ~100 jobs (primarily tech roles) that offer visa/relocation assistance.
-As a result, there’s now an **[archive of 4,500+ relocation-friendly tech jobs](https://relocateme.substack.com/t/relocation-friendly-jobs)**, which continues to grow every week.
+Today, it’s almost 10,000 members strong, and each Thursday I share a handpicked list of ~100 jobs (primarily tech roles) that offer visa/relocation assistance.
+As a result, there’s now an **[archive of 5,000+ relocation-friendly tech jobs](https://relocateme.substack.com/t/relocation-friendly-jobs)**, which continues to grow every week.

 Starting in January 2026, every weekly job list also includes [remote-from-anywhere tech roles](https://relocateme.substack.com/p/work-from-anywhere-tech-jobs-introductory), alongside relocation-friendly positions.